hyphaltip/Tutorial_GenomeEvolution/README.md

    of folders which list the strain eg Umaydis521 not Umaydis which is where the genome data are located.

- - pre-run OrthoFinder results are in analysis/ortho_set1/Results see the Orthologs.csv and Orthogroups.GeneCount.csv for orthologs contain See the Orthogroups_UnassignedGenes.csv for genes which are not in a cluster
+ - pre-run OrthoFinder results are in analysis/ortho_set1/Results see the Orthogroups.csv and Orthogroups.GeneCount.csv for orthologs contain See the Orthogroups_UnassignedGenes.csv for genes which are not in a cluster

 scripts